Faculty

 Dr. Fellner earned his certification as a Breathing Behavior Analyst (2017-2018) from the Professional School of Behavioral Health Sciences with distinction.
 Based on his outstanding work with the Professional School, his exceptional analytical thinking and teaching skills, and his training and experience in the field of breathwork (2008-present), Dr. Fellner was invited to become a member of the certification program faculty of the Professional School (2018) and is now teaching the Certified Breathing Behavior Analyst program in German.
 He also serves as a Member of the Science and Research Group of the International Breathwork Federation (IBF).

-Christopher Gilbert, Ph.D., Clinical Psychologist
+Christopher Gilbert, Ph.D., clinical psychologist

 Dr. Gilbert earned his Ph.D.
 (1973) and M.A.
 (1971) degrees in experimental psychology from Michigan State University, and his B.A. degree in anthropology from the University of California, Los Angeles in 1966.
 Following completion of his Ph.D., he continued his studies at Columbia University, 1974-1975, where he received training in clinical psychology and became licensed in New Jersey.
 His areas of expertise include behavioral medicine, biofeedback, pain management, and respiratory psychophysiology.
 He has published numerous articles in these fields, and is a co-author of one of the leading “textbooks” in breathing pattern disorders.
 He is currently employed by Kaiser Permanente (San Francisco) as a clinical psychologist in their Chronic Pain Management Program.